Graph Adapter of EEG Foundation Models for Parameter Efficient Fine Tuning: Experiments

 \subsubsection{Downstream Tasks}

-To evaluate the performance of EGA, we conducted model performance evaluations on two binary classification tasks (MDD, TUAB) related to healthcare as downstream tasks, as shown in Table \ref{tb:ds-tasks}.
+To evaluate the performance of EGA, we conducted binary classification experiments on two healthcare-related downstream tasks (MDD and TUAB), as shown in Table \ref{tb:ds-tasks}.
 We used datasets \cite{mdd-data,tuab-data} that are publicly available and have explicit labels for abnormal (positive) and healthy (negative) samples for downstream tasks.

 \begin{description} \item[MDD]\cite{mdd-data} This task predicts patients with Major Depressive Disorder (MDD; positive) and healthy control subjects (negative) based on EEG data. \item[TUAB]\cite{tuab-data} It distinguishes whether the EEG sample is abnormal (positive) with sustained spikes or patterns such as Periodic Lateralized Epileptiform Discharges (PLEDs) or Generalized Periodic Epileptiform Discharges (GPEDs), or normal (negative) with the Posterior Dominant Rhythm (PDR) typically appears when a subject is relaxed with their eyes closed. \end{description}